Applying in Sweden

 Print and save this page as you will not receive a confirmation e mail or a reference number.

 We recommend that you book from a computer rather than from a tablet or smartphone and use Chrome as a browser.

 The fee for an ordinary passport is SEK 1 400, equivalent to £121 and must be paid when you apply for your passport.
 You can pay in cash or by bank card.
 We do not accept cheques.

 If you wish to collect your passport at a Swedish Consulate in the UK, there is a postage fee of £ 7, payable to the Embassy and an additional fee of £13, payable to the Consulate when you collect your new passport.
 Fees for passports/ID cards might vary from time to time due to fluctuations in the exchange rate.

 Processing time and collection

-The processing time is normally 10 working days and you must collect your passport in person at the Embassy or at a Consulate.
+The processing time is normally about 2 weeks and you must collect your passport in person at the Embassy or at a Consulate.
 Don't forget to bring your old passport when you collect the new one.